andreas-jonsson/openwar/README.md

 OpenWar is *not* an official Blizzard product, its a Warcraft: Orcs & Humans modification, by Warcraft fans for Warcraft fans.
 You need a copy of the original Warcraft: Orcs & Humans MS-DOS version to make use of OpenWar. *Warcraft* is a registered trademark of [Blizzard Entertainment](https://www.blizzard.com).

+### Development

+The game is not yet playable but most resources are now decoded and loadable.

+* Images & Sprites
+* Palettes
+* Tilesets
+* Maps
+* Sound
+* Music
+* Dialog, Mission text, etc.

 ### License

 Any copyright is dedicated to the Public Domain.